Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations

 \subsubsection{Temporal Modeling Network}

-To capture and infer dependencies across time windows, a transformer-based network is employed to model the temporal dynamics of the voyage segment's sailing duration.
+To capture and infer dependencies across time windows, a transformer-based network is employed to model the temporal dynamics of the sailing durations on voyage segments.
 Absolute positional encoding ($\mathrm{PE}_t$) is added to the hidden vector $\mathbf{h}_t^{(ij)}$:

-where hidden vectors in different time windows is assigned with a unique mark to indicate its position. $\tilde{\mathbf{h}}_t^{(ij)}$ becomes the hidden vector with positional mark.
+where hidden vectors in different time windows are assigned with a unique mark to indicate their positions. $\tilde{\mathbf{h}}_t^{(ij)}$ becomes the hidden vector with the positional mark.

 The attention mechanism forms the core computational unit of the transformer block (\cite{vaswani2023attentionneed}), enabling the model to dynamically weigh and aggregate relevant historical context when making predictions for any given time window.
 As illustrated in Figure~\ref{fig:mha}, for a target prediction step (e.g., time window \(T+1\)), each hidden vector \(\tilde{\mathbf{h}}_t^{(ij)}\) is linearly projected into three distinct vectors: a query \(\mathbf{q}_t^{(ij)}\), a key \(\mathbf{k}_t^{(ij)}\), and a value \(\mathbf{v}_t^{(ij)}\).
 The query for the current step is compared with all historical keys via scaled dot-product operations to compute a set of attention weights.
 These weights determine the relevance of each historical time step to the current prediction.
 The final contextual representation for the step is then obtained as a weighted sum of the corresponding value vectors.
-To capture diverse temporal dependencies, multi-head attention is employed.
+To capture diverse temporal dependencies, the multi-head attention mechanism is employed.
 Specifically, multiple sets of query, key, and value projections are learned in parallel, each operating in a reduced dimensional subspace.
 This allows the network to jointly attend to information from different representation subspaces.
-Formally, let $\tilde{\mathbf{H}}^{(ij)} = \big[\tilde{\mathbf{h}}_t^{(ij)}\big]_{t=T-L}^{T+(H-1)}$, the temporal modeling network follows the equations below:
+Formally, let $\tilde{\mathbf{H}}^{(ij)}$ represent $\big[\tilde{\mathbf{h}}_t^{(ij)}\big]_{t=T-L}^{T+(H-1)}$, the temporal modeling network follows the equations below: